FEDERAL CHANGE REQUIRES LOWER SKILLED PROVINCIAL NOMINEE

 - The NLPNP will only accept original test results.

 You must demonstrate your proficiency in your first official language only.
 Canada’s official languages are English and French.
 If you have ability in both, decide which language you are more

 comfortable using.
 This is your first official language.
 The other is your second official language.

-CIC’s imposition of minimum language standards for low and semi-skilled PNP applicants apply to all Canadian provinces.
+IRCC’s imposition of minimum language standards for low and semi-skilled PNP applicants apply to all Canadian provinces.

 Language is a key determinant in the successful labour market and community integration of newcomers to NL.
 All NLPNP applications are assessed on the basis of how well your documentation demonstrates that you satisfy program criteria.

 To register for the IELTS – General Training, please contact:

 Tel: (902) 429 3636